Scan to download

 New projects often use charts to compare their positioning against major competitors.
 What is striking but often downplayed is the recent apparent regression in decentralization.

 The market is evolving and maturing.
-The demand for scalability clashes with the anarchic dreams of the past.
-But a balance should be found to some extent.
+The demand for scalability clashes with past anarchic dreams.
+However, a balance should be found to some extent.

 Initially, the stablecoin trilemma was based on three key concepts: